micka-coder/talmedia/tanakh/i samuel/tanakh-i samuel-chapter-2-rashi_en.md

 ### passuk 10
 <b>Let Him thunder against them from heaven.</b> The spelling is <span>עָלוּ</span> "they have ascended" meaning that even if they have ascended to the heavens, He thunders upon them and casts them down.
-<b>May Adonoy judge the ends of the earth.</b> He judges and punishes them. <i>Justisier</i> in O. F.
+<b>May Hachem judge the ends of the earth.</b> He judges and punishes them. <i>Justisier</i> in O. F.

 ### passuk 11
-<b>Served Adonoy in the presence of Eili the kohein.</b> From here [our Sages conclude] that "whoever serves before a Torah scholar is considered as though he had served before the Divine Presence."<sup>8</sup><i class="footnote">Talmud Yerushalmi Eruvin 5:1.
+<b>Served Hachem in the presence of Eili the Kohen.</b> From here [our Sages conclude] that "whoever serves before a Torah scholar is considered as though he had served before the Divine Presence."<sup>8</sup><i class="footnote">Talmud Yerushalmi Eruvin 5:1.
 The reason being that a Torah scholar cleaves to ‘<span>ה</span> in his thoughts at all times so that even his physical activities are holy.</i>

 ### passuk 12